 Jefferson Davis Day is a state holiday in Alabama on the first Monday in June to honor those who fought in the Civil War for the Confederacy.
 In 2018, Jefferson Davis Day falls on 4 June.

 |2018||4 Jun||Mon||Jefferson Davis Birthday||AL|

-Originally organized by Elizabeth Rutherford Ellis for April 1866 to commemorate the final surrender of the Confederacy at the end of the Civil War.
-This first celebration was an chance for those who fought in the Civil War for the South to come together to remember their military service together.
+Jefferson Davis Day was originally organized by Elizabeth Rutherford Ellis for April 1866 to commemorate the final surrender of the Confederacy at the end of the Civil War.
+This first celebration was a chance for those who fought in the Civil War for the South to come together to remember their military service together.
 Since then, it has become a yearly tradition across the South featuring picnics, parades, and celebration.

 Similar to Memorial Day in the rest of the United States, this holiday is less a memorial of the fallen and more of a celebration of Southern culture.
 In Alabama, it became an official state holiday in 1901.
 This somber event is also a bank and school holiday for the state.
 Children’s participation in the events typically involve making of daisy chains and marching in the parade.